ConnorGehman/Assignment-3-API-Part-1/Group3_v1.md

 #### Endpoints: (all GET requests)
 ##### Get all Covid cases in Manitoba
 This endpoint will retrieve all covid cases from a requested health region within a specified date range.
-If no regions or dates are requested, it will retrieve all covid cases in Manitoba for the current date.
+If no regions or dates are requested, it will retrieve all recorded covid cases in Manitoba up to the current date.
 - Parameters:
   - **region** (string): health regions (***optional***)
   - **fromdate** (string): from date (dd.mm.yyyy) (***optional***)